mdolab/MACH-Aero/optFramework/AeroOpt.rst

 .. image:: images/AeroOpt.png

-Generally, MACH-AERO starts with a baseline design and uses the derivatives (gradient) to find the most promising direction in the design space for improvement.
+Generally, MACH-Aero starts with a baseline design and uses the derivatives (gradient) to find the most promising direction in the design space for improvement.
 This process is repeated until the optimality and feasibility conditions are satisfied.
 More specific process is as follows, taking the above figure as reference.
 Here we use the extended design structure matrix (XDSM) representation developed by Lambe and Martins (2012).
 The diagonal nodes represent the modules and the off-diagonal nodes represent the data.
 The black lines represent the process flow in the adjoint, whereas the thick gray lines represent the data flow.
 The number in each node represents the execution order: